-Cotton is a crucial fiber, accounting for more than 90% of the total fiber traded globally (Wang et al. 2019).
-China is one of the leading cotton producers, with approximately 25% of its cotton being grown in the Yangtze River Valley (Yu et al. 2015).
-Weed competition significantly impacts cotton (Wang et al. 2015), leading to yield reductions ranging from 10% to 90% (Manalil et al. 2017).
-Factors like nutrients, water, and light are crucial for cotton growth and yield, and weed competition for resources hampers cotton's development (Wang et al. 2015).
+Cotton is a crucial fiber, accounting for over 90% of the total fiber traded globally (Wang et al. 2019).
+China is one of the leading cotton producers, with about 25% of its cotton being grown in the Yangtze River Valley (Yu et al. 2015).
+Weed competition significantly impacts cotton (Wang et al. 2015), leading to yield reductions ranging from 10 to 90% (Manalil et al. 2017).
+Factors such as nutrients, water, and light are crucial for cotton growth and yield, and weed competition for resources hampers cotton's development (Wang et al. 2015).

-Preemergence herbicides followed by postemergence herbicide application are commonly used for weed control in the Yangtze River Valley, while few herbicides could be safely applied POST in cotton fields (Ma et al. 2011; Zhang 2003).
-Overreliance on one or more herbicides can lead to weed resistance (Charles et al. 2019).
-Currently 86 cases of herbicide-resistant weeds have been reported in cotton fields worldwide (Heap 2024).
-In China, weeds resistant to glyphosate and acetyl-CoA carboxylase inhibitors have been found in cotton fields, including goosegrass [Eleusine indica (L.) Gaertn.], crabgrass [Digitaria sanguinalis (L.) Scop.], Chinese sprangletop [Leptochloa chinensis (L.) Nees], redroot pigweed (Amaranthus retroflexus L.), common purslane (Portulaca oleracea L.), and black nightshade (Solanum nigrum L.) (Liu et al. 2019; Wei et al. 2022).
-Hand hoeing is another common practice among growers in China, but it is laborintensive, time-consuming, expensive, and often unsuccessful or excessively costly (Ma et al. 2011).
+Pre-emergence herbicides followed by post-emergence herbicide application are commonly used for weed control in the Yangtze River Valley, while few herbicides could be safely applied post-emergence (POST) in cotton fields (Ma et al. 2011; Zhang 2003).
+Over-reliance on one or more herbicides can lead to weed resistance (Charles et al. 2019).
+Currently, there have been 86 reported cases of herbicide-resistant weeds in cotton fields worldwide (Heap 2024).
+In China, weeds resistant to glyphosate and ACCase inhibitors have been found in cotton fields, including goosegrass (Eleusine indica L. Gaertn.), crabgrass (Digitaria sanguinalis (L.) Scop.), Chinese sprangletop (Leptochloa chinensis (L.) Nees), redroot pigweed (Amaranthus retroflexus L.), common purslane (Portulaca oleracea L.), and black nightshade (Solanum nigrum L.) (Liu et al. 2019; Wei et al. 2022).
+Hand-hoeing is another common practice among growers in China, but it is labor-intensive, time-consuming, expensive, and often unsuccessful or excessively costly (Ma et al. 2011).
 Weed control is a major cost of production, and the use of herbicides has potential adverse effects on the environment and human health (Vulchi et al. 2022).
-Therefore integrated weed management (IWM) systems are recommended for effective herbicide use and the development of optimal weed control strategies (Swanton et al. 2008; Swanton and Weise 1991).
+Therefore, integrated weed management (IWM) systems are recommended for effective herbicide use and the development of optimal weed control strategies (Swanton and Weise 1991; Swanton et al. 2008).

-The critical period of weed control (CPWC) is a crucial component of IWM systems and serves as the foundation for developing alternative weed management strategies (Swanton and
+The critical period of weed control (CPWC) is a crucial component of IWM systems and serves as the foundation for developing alternative weed management strategies (Swanton and Weise 1991).

-Weise 1991).
 The CPWC, as described by Knezevic et al. (2002), is a specific stage in the crop growth cycle during which weeds must be controlled to prevent yield losses from surpassing an established threshold.
 This threshold is usually determined based on the cost of weed control methods.
-The CPWC refers to a specific level of weed competition and is determined for each weed-crop combination (Bridges and Chandler 1987; Charles et al. 2019; Papamichail et al. 2002; Tursun et al. 2016).
+The CPWC refers to a specific level of weed competition and is determined for each weed/crop combination (Bridges and Chandler 1987; Charles et al. 2019; Papamichail et al. 2002; Tursun et al. 2016).

-Factors like the timing of weed and crop emergence (Webster et al. 2009), environmental conditions (Bukun 2004; Tingle et al. 2003), plant nutrition (Buchanan and McLaughlin 1975; Tursun et al. 2015), and row spacing (Buchanan et al. 1977; Rogers et al. 1976; Tursun et al. 2016) influence the CPWC.
-The CPWC is determined by establishing the critical time for weed removal (CTWR), the critical weed-free period (CWFP), and the yield loss threshold (Korres and Norsworthy 2015).
-The CTWR refers to the period after crop emergence during which weeds can compete with the crop without causing a yield loss exceeding the yield loss threshold.
-The CWFP, on the other hand, is the minimum period after crop emergence during which the crop must be kept weed-free to prevent yield losses exceeding the threshold.
+Factors such as the timing of weed and crop emergence (Webster et al. 2009), environmental conditions (Bukun 2004; Tingle et al. 2003), plant nutrition (Buchanan and McLaughlin 1975; Tursun et al. 2015), and row spacing (Buchanan et al. 1977; Rogers et al. 1976; Tursun et al.

+2016) all influence the CPWC.
+The CPWC is determined by establishing the critical time for weed removal (CTWR), the critical weed-free period (CWFP), and the yield-loss threshold (Korres and Norsworthy 2015).
+The CTWR refers to the period after crop emergence during which weeds can compete with the crop without causing a yield loss exceeding the yield-loss threshold.
+The CWFP, on the other hand, is the minimum period after crop emergence, during which the crop must be kept weed-free to prevent yield losses exceeding the threshold.